cpethrick/DG/README.md

 Ensure that you are in the julia REPL in julia mode -- `julia>` should appear at the beginning of the line.
 If you are in the command or package REPL, press backspace to enter julian mode.
 To launch the REPL, use the command `julia --project=.` .
 To run the code, use the command `include("src/main.jl")`.
 This may take some time to compile the first time you run in a particular session.

-Currently, the parameters are modified in the `main()` function of `main.jl`.
-Functional options are clearly indicated.
+Parameters are specified from .csv files.
+There are several common tests included in the highest level directory of the code.
+They can be run using `main("1D_burgers_OOA_evenP.csv")`.
+Running `main()` with no arguments runs a short default-parameter test.
+Functional options are currently indicated in `main.jl`.
 After modifying the code, re-run `include("src/main.jl")`.
 Julia will only re-compile functions which have been changed.